ragieai/mcp-gateway/README.md

 2. **Bearer Token**: Clients include the token in the `Authorization: Bearer <token>` header
 3. **Token Verification**: The gateway verifies the JWT signature using WorkOS JWKS
 4. **Membership Validation**: The gateway verifies the user is an active member of the requested organization
+5. **Mapping Validation**: The gateway checks that the organization/collection combination exists in the mapping file
-5. **Request Proxying**: Authenticated requests are proxied to the Ragie MCP server with the Ragie API key
+6. **Request Proxying**: Authenticated requests are proxied to the Ragie MCP server with the appropriate API key from the mapping file

 ## Security Features

 - **JWT Verification**: All bearer tokens are cryptographically verified using WorkOS JWKS
 - **Organization Membership**: Users must be active members of the organization they're accessing
+- **Mapping Validation**: Only organization/collection combinations defined in the mapping file are accessible
-- **API Key Injection**: Ragie API key is automatically injected in proxied requests (default or per-organization)
+- **API Key Injection**: Ragie API key is automatically injected in proxied requests from the mapping file
 - **Error Handling**: Proper HTTP status codes and WWW-Authenticate headers for auth failures
-- **Strict Mapping**: Optional strict mode restricts access to only mapped organizations
+- **Collection Isolation**: Each organization/collection combination uses its own API key and partition

 ## Development